ipfs/ipfs/README.md

 * [refs-denylists-dmca](https://github.com/ipfs/refs-denylists-dmca) - DMCA takedown notices for the IPFS Public Gateway.
 * [refs-solarnet-storage](https://github.com/ipfs/refs-solarnet-storage) - Inventory of content archived on Solarnet storage hosts.

-## Other Community Resources
+### Other Community Resources

 * [examples](https://github.com/ipfs/examples) - Examples on how to use go-ipfs.
 * [awesome-ipfs](https://github.com/ipfs/awesome-ipfs) - Useful resources for using IPFS and building things on top of it.
-* [ipfs-readme-standard](https://github.com/ipfs/ipfs-readme-standard) - Standardize all IPFS Readme.md's and other markdown files.
+* [ipfs-readme-standard](https://github.com/RichardLitt/standard-readme) - Standardize all IPFS Readme.md's and other markdown files.
 * [ipld-examples](https://github.com/ipfs/ipld-examples) - Datastructure examples to use with IPLD, the new data format for IPFS.
 * [logo](https://github.com/ipfs/logo) - The logo for IPFS.
-* [translation project](https://www.transifex.com/ipfs/ipfs) - Crowdsourced translation of IPFS WebUI and the ipfs.io website.
+* [translation project](https://www.transifex.com/ipfs/ipfs/) - Crowdsourced translation of IPFS WebUI and the ipfs.io website.

 #### IPFS Meetups

-* [ipfs/lisbon](https://github.com/ipfs/sf) - The IPFS meetup in Lisbon.
+* [ipfs/lisbon](https://www.meetup.com/ipfs-lisbon-meetup/) - The IPFS meetup in Lisbon.
+* [ipfs/london](https://www.meetup.com/IPFS-London-Meetup/) - The IPFS meetup in London.
 * More repos coming here.
 Check [the community discussions](https://github.com/ipfs/community/issues) for other meetups.
 (There's many now!)

 We encourage and support IPFS Meetups, please let us know if you would like to start one.
 Feel free to organize yourself through [the Community discussions](https://github.com/ipfs/community/issues) and [to advertise events in the main repository](https://github.com/ipfs/ipfs/issues).